if-h4102/ai-othello/README.md

     > swipl src/main.pl

-From here you can access everything.
+From here you can access everything. (you will first have to play a game)

 ## Requierements - SWIprolog